-Under NRS 201.210, Nevada law defines open and gross lewdness as either (a) engaging in sexual activity where the public can observe, or (b) sexually touching another person without consent.
-Depending on the circumstances, this crime can be filed as a gross misdemeanor or a category D felony.
-A conviction makes a person a registered sex offender.
+Under NRS 201.210, Nevada law defines open and gross lewdness as either engaging in sexual activity where the public can observe, or sexually touching another person without consent.
+Prosecutors can charge the crime as a gross misdemeanor or a category D felony.
+A conviction also requires sex offender registration.

 If there is nonconsensual sexual penetration, the prosecutor would instead bring sexual assault (NRS 200.366) charges.

 - Having sex in a public place, such as a park

 - Groping someone’s breasts or behind without their permission

 NRS 201.210 states that “the breastfeeding of a child by the mother of the child does not constitute an act of open or gross lewdness.”

 Violating this section is typically a gross misdemeanor.
 The sentence includes:

 - Up to 364 days in jail and/or up to $2,000 in fines, and

 But open and gross lewdness becomes a category D felony if either: